top of page

 Research Interests

-Cody is interested in Australian, British and European history, with a particular focus on intellectual, religious, political and military history.
-During his undergraduate course, he studied a range of topics relating to ancient and modern history, emphasising European intellectual and military history.
+Cody’s research interests span Australian, British, and European history, with particular focus on intellectual, religious, political, and military history.
+His academic background includes both ancient and modern historical studies, with emphasis on European intellectual and military developments.

-1. Classical and modern political and ethical thought—including Plato, Aristotle, ancient Epicureanism, Machiavelli's The Prince, socialist egalitarianism, and modern luck egalitarianism
+• Classical and modern political thought – including Plato, Aristotle, Epicureanism, Machiavelli’s The Prince, socialist egalitarianism, and modern luck egalitarianism

-4. Chinese and Japanese religious history—including Daoism, Shintō and Buddhism
+• Chinese and Japanese religious history – including Daoism, Shintō, and Buddhism

-Cody is currently exploring modern British intellectual history, in particular themes of environmentalism, anti-industrialisation and agrarianism in the works of CS Lewis, JRR Tolkien, and the Inklings.
-His other research interests include the history of music and the history of theology.
+Cody is currently researching modern British intellectual history, with an emphasis on themes of environmentalism, anti-industrialisation, and agrarianism in the works of C.S.
+Lewis, J.R.R.
+Tolkien, and the Inklings.
+Additional interests include the history of theology and the history of music.

 • Founder